 175 cm

 Carter was born and raised in Plains, Georgia.
 He graduated from the U.S. Naval Academy in 1946 and joined the U.S. Navy's submarine service.
 Carter returned home after his military service and revived his family's peanut-growing business.
 Opposing racial segregation, Carter supported the growing civil rights movement, and became an activist within the Democratic Party.
 He served in the Georgia State Senate from 1963 to 1967 and then as Governor of Georgia from 1971 to 1975.
-As a dark-horse candidate not well known outside Georgia, Carter won the Democratic nomination and narrowly defeated the incumbent Republican Party president, Gerald Ford, in the 1976 presidential election.
+As a dark-horse candidate not well known outside Georgia, Carter won the Democratic Party’s nomination and narrowly defeated the incumbent president, Gerald Ford of the Republican Party, in the 1976 presidential election.

 Carter pardoned all Vietnam War draft evaders on his second day in office.
 He created a national energy policy that included conservation, price control, and new technology.
 Carter successfully pursued the Camp David Accords, the Panama Canal Treaties, and the second round of Strategic Arms Limitation Talks.
 He also confronted stagflation.
 His administration established the U.S. Department of Energy and the Department of Education.
 The end of his presidency was marked by the Iran hostage crisis, an energy crisis, the Three Mile Island accident, the Nicaraguan Revolution, and the Soviet invasion of Afghanistan.
 In response to the invasion, Carter escalated the Cold War by ending détente, imposing a grain embargo against the Soviets, enunciating the Carter Doctrine, and leading the multinational boycott of the 1980 Summer Olympics in Moscow.
 He lost the 1980 presidential election in a landslide to Ronald Reagan, the Republican nominee.

-After leaving the presidency, Carter established the Carter Center to promote and expand human rights; in 2002 he received a Nobel Peace Prize for related work.
+After leaving the presidency, Carter established the Carter Center to promote and expand human rights; in 2002 he received a Nobel Peace Prize for his work in relation to it.
 He traveled extensively to conduct peace negotiations, monitor elections, and further the eradication of infectious diseases.
 Carter is a key figure in the nonprofit housing organization Habitat for Humanity.
 He has also written numerous books, ranging from political memoirs to poetry, while continuing to comment on global affairs, including two books on the Israeli–Palestinian conflict.
 Polls of historians and political scientists generally rank Carter as a below-average president, though scholars and the public more favorably view his post-presidency, which is the longest in U.S. history.

 Source : Wikipedia